dorinrojas/CABANAnet_Microbiome_Analysis/docs/Class_3/Class_3.md

 Code for a simple analysis of the bins that were kept after the mdmcleaner for each bin.
 Save the results in a `8-gunc` folder and set the threads to the maximum available per node.

 By the end of the code, create a new folder in the `7-mdmcleaner` directory called `bins` and copy all the `*fasta.gz` files that were analyzed.
-For this, include something similar to this after running mdmcleaner.
+For this, include something similar to this after running gunc.

 ```vim
 #Creating a final folder with all the bins